HiagoMRossi/auth-service-api/README.md

 # auth-service-api

-A REST authentication API built with Spring Boot, JWT, and PostgreSQL.
+A simple and production-style authentication REST API built with Spring Boot, Spring Security, JWT, and PostgreSQL.

 ## Features